mykelalvis/FATESRD/fate-srd.com/fate-system-toolkit/Other Skill Functions.md

 Skills already let you do a wide range of things, but they can be even more flexible than they initially appear.
-If you take a look at the skill list, you can see that every single skill has the [[overcome]] and [[create advantage]] actions checked.
+If you take a look at the skill list, you can see that every single skill has the [[Overcome]] and [[Create Advantage]] actions checked.
 This opens a lot of possibilities, even for skills that don't seem to have a lot of interesting uses.

 If a character has a high rank in a skill, Good (+3) or higher, this